 For the Real Victims of Compulsive Gambling

 As the adult child of a compulsive gambler, and someone who’s grappled with my own addictions, I feel I’m in a good position to offer some sound advice.
 I am not a trained counselor or psychologist, and it is definitely a good idea to seek the help of a licensed professional for support.
-In the meantime, some helpful tips can avert disaster until you and the gambler get the help and support you need.
+In the meantime, here are some tips that can help avert disaster until you and the gambler get the help and support you need.

-Additionally, the disease compels gamblers to lie compulsively as well.
-When you have to spend a large portion of your time covering your tracks and keeping your activities secret - lying becomes a way of life.
+In addition, the disease compels gamblers to lie compulsively.
+When you have to spend a large portion of your time covering your tracks and keeping your activities secret, lying becomes a way of life.
 When you make promises you can’t keep, the embarrassment and humiliation of constantly letting down the people who care about you the most forces you to lie.

 Unless one of the breadwinners has an income that fluctuates wildly, this kind of financial instability is a red flag.
 A gambler’s finances are a roller coaster.
 They may borrow from savings to place bets, then win money back and replenish their bank accounts.

 My father was able to siphon a lot of money from my parent’s joint accounts.
 This went on for years because my mother was in denial and was willing to ignore most of the big, red flags that had been waving in her face for decades.
 She was willing to trust someone who had demonstrated, on many occasions, that he couldn’t be trusted.